NikushaKalatozi/nikushakalatozi.github.io/_posts/2018-05-10-Cybercube2018-EternalRomance-Walkthrough.markdown

 ![httpauth]({{ "/images/lasha.png" | absolute_url }})
 <br/>
 P.S You might wonder why we have this text in test.php...
 Who the hek is Lasha?
 Lasha Takashvili is my friend, cool guy, author of this vulnerable machine and the guy who inspired me to make this security blog. <br/>
-Don't forget to check out his blog, you'll find lot of interesting boxes there - [http://higgsx.github.io](http://higgsx.github.io)
+Don't forget to check out his blog, you'll find lot of amazing boxes there - [http://higgsx.github.io](http://higgsx.github.io)